VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 But, it does have a massive problem: it doesn't display consistently on different platforms.
 It boggles my mind that it's a crap shoot for if 🏳️‍⚧️ is a trans flag, or a trans symbol followed by a white flag (⚧️🏳️).
 Pride or surrender?
 Similarly, the Windows operating system is cool with gay pirates, 🏳️‍🌈🏴‍☠️, but no country flags will render correctly (though it is possible your browser will compensate, here's a US flag: 🇺🇸).
 More complicated yet, will the Taiwan flag (🇹🇼) render if you're in China?
 Doubtful.

-This means the medium itself isn't reliable.
+This means the medium itself isn't reliable **AND** everything that's said has to go though a sort of extra look-up in the reciving party's brain to try to parse the intended meaning of the message.

 We can more-or-less equate this with dialects or jargon.
 If you read the word "Biscuit" you may be thinking of a cookie or a scone depending on which side of the Atlantic you're on.